subsquid/docs/docs/cloud/resources/best-practices.md

 Batch handler data filtering used to be compulsory before the release of `@subsquid/evm-processor@1.13.0`.
 Now it is optional but highly recommended.
 :::

+* For low block time, high data rate networks (e.g. Arbitrum) use a WSS RPC for best latency.

 * If your squid [saves its data to a database](/sdk/resources/persisting-data/typeorm), make sure your [schema](/sdk/reference/schema-file) has [`@index` decorators](/sdk/reference/schema-file/indexes-and-constraints) for all entities that will be looked up frequently.
   - Follow the [queries optimization procedure](/cloud/resources/query-optimization) for best results.